Topical antibiotics

 This type of medicine is not used to treat skin problems that are caused by viruses or allergies.
 But sometimes bacteria get into a skin problem your child already has.
 Then your child may need antibiotics.

-Antibiotics for skin conditions in children: When to call
+Antibiotics for skin conditions: When to call

 Call your doctor now or seek immediate medical care if: